rajkumardusad/IP-Tracer/README.md

 # What is IP-Tracer ?

-IP-Tracer is use to track ip address.
-IP-Tracer is developed for linux and android terminal like Termux and GNURoot Debian. you can retrieve any ip address information using IP-Tracer.
+IP-Tracer is used to track an ip address.
+IP-Tracer is developed for linux and android terminal's like Termux and GNURoot Debian. you can easily retrieve ip address information using IP-Tracer.
 IP-Tracer use ip-api to track ip address.

 <br>
 <p align="center">